mannalext/Wikipedia_Search/README.md

 After that, I will have all the links from the original article.
 That same logic will need to be called on all links from that article, recursively, until the second article name is found among the links.
 Then, return the number of links between articles A and B.

+12/23/15
+Added ArticleNode.java.
+This is a class representation of each vertex (article link) in the graph.
+The plan is to implement Breadth First Search for now.
+Next step will be parsing the results of the API call.